webcyberrob/blog.camunda.org/content/post/2018/03/camunda-bpm-790-alpha3-released.md

 The next alpha version is scheduled for the end of April and our team is already working on it.

-Here are few highlights if you want to know what the team is preparing for the next releases:
+Here are a few highlights if you want to know what the team is preparing for the next releases:

 <!-- TODO(Nikola) Add next highlight -->
 * Next Highlight